 Raystown Lake has 12 public access areas across 29,000 acres of land.
 In summer, it’s a great place to picnic, go boating or fishing.
 Visitors can also hit the trails for a hike or go hunting.
 The Swigart Museum is the oldest automobile museum in the United States.
 While you’re in town, pop into Standing Stone Coffee; they serve premium coffee, along with sandwiches, soups and salads, in an inviting cafe, adorned with beautiful modern art.

-The Edgewater Inn and Grill makes for a relaxing countryside getaway, as it hosts many weddings.
+The Edgewater Inn and Grill (temporarily closed) makes for a relaxing countryside getaway, as it hosts many weddings.
 The Alexandria, PA property is set along the Juanita River, 14 miles outside Huntingdon, Pennsylvania.
 The original farmhouse dates to 1762 and belonged to John Penn, grandson of William Penn – who was instrumental in creating the English colony of Pennsylvania.
-Read about all the things to do in Huntingdon, Pennsylvania in our previous article.
+Read more about some interesting things to do in Huntingdon, Pennsylvania in our previous article.

 Altoona & Hollidaysburg, Pennsylvania